kcl-lang/.github/profile/README.md

 👩‍💻 [Quick Start](https://kcl-lang.io/docs/user_docs/getting-started/kcl-quick-start) | 👀 [Blog](https://kcl-lang.io/blog)

 [KCL](https://github.com/kcl-lang/kcl) is a constraint-based record & functional language mainly used in configuration and policy scenarios.
+It is hosted by the Cloud Native Computing Foundation (CNCF) as a Sandbox Project.

 ## What is it for?